South of Cairo and west of the Nile valley there are mysterious deposits of yellow-green glass among the sand dunes of the Libyan Desert.

 A soft impact meteorite is believed to have occurred in 1908 at Tunguska in Siberia.
 In the case of the Siberian Impact site there is no fused glass.

-According to an expert on impact physics, Mark Boslough [*2] of the Sandia National Laboratories in the US, it was estimated that an object of about 390 feet in circumfrence travelling at slightly over 12 miles per second could conceivably produce enough heat to melt sand and create glass without leaving a crater as it disintegrated in the atmosphere.
+According to an expert on impact physics, Mark Boslough [*2] of the Sandia National Laboratories in the US, it was estimated that an object of about 390 feet in circumference travelling at slightly over 12 miles per second could conceivably produce enough heat to melt sand and create glass without leaving a crater as it disintegrated in the atmosphere.
 Science Frontiers

-Besides Darwin Crater in Tasmania, on the Austrailian mainland there is an impact crater at Henbury, central Australia.
+Besides Darwin Crater in Tasmania, on the Australian mainland there is an impact crater at Henbury, central Australia.
 Impact glass is found there also, but it differs from the Libyan Glass in that it is denser and not heterogeneous.